RespiraWorks/Ventilator/software/utils/rpi_config/README.md

 ## Initial setup

 The first few configuration steps must be done manually.
-These steps can be done on any Raspberry Pi (not necessarily integrated with the entire hardware setup), and later transfer the correctly configured SD card.
+These steps can be done on any Raspberry Pi (not necessarily integrated with the entire hardware setup), and later transfer the correctly configured SD card to a full prototype.

 * Start with a clean SD card of at least 32GB.
 Building the software can be a resource-greedy process.
-* Flash the SD card with [Raspberry Pi OS](https://www.raspberrypi.com/software/operating-systems/).
-This setup has most recently been tested with `Raspberry Pi OS with Desktop (64-bit) / January 28, 2022 release`.
+* Flash the SD card using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) making sure to configure it as follows:
-* If you have a keyboard and mouse attached, boot into the RasPi directly and configure it as follows:
+  * **IMPORTANT:** use the `64-bit Desktop / January 28, 2022` release of the Raspberry Pi OS.
+Other versions have not been tested to work.
+  * hostname (recommended): `rw-ventilator` - could make it something else unique if you have multiple prototypes on your network
-  * username (mandatory): `admin` - system should boot to this user by default, otherwise shortcuts may not work
+  * username (mandatory): `admin` - system should boot to this user by default, otherwise desktop shortcuts may not work
   * password (recommended): `respira` - will need this for `sudo` tasks, so don't forget it
-  * hostname (recommended): `rw-ventilator` - could make it something else unique if you have multiple prototypes on your network
-  * enable *ssh* and set up credentials to access the machine remotely
+  * enable *ssh* and set up credentials to access the machine remotely, especially if you cannot attach a keyboard to your prototype
-* If you cannot or don't want to attach keyboard and mouse to your Raspberry Pi, you can configure the machine remotely via *ssh* as described our guide [here](headless_pi.md).
+  * configure `WiFi` settings if needed
+  * set time zone and disable `first run wizard`
 * If configured as above, you should be able to *ssh* into the RasPi from another machine by running `ssh admin@rw-ventilator` (or whatever host name you gave it).
 * Otherwise, you can find out*RPi*'s IP address with `ifconfig` and then you can reach it as `ssh admin@IP_ADDRESS`.
+* If you had logged into another instance with the same hostname, you may need to clear the old credentials with `ssh-keygen -R rw-ventilator.local`.
 * Regardless of the approach taken above, you should now be able to run `sudo raspi-config` and apply the following settings:
-  * splash screen: `off`
-  * screen blanking: `off`
-  * audio output: `HDMI`
-  * Serial: `shell off`, `interface on`
-  * Locale: `[your locale]`
-  * Time zone: `[your time zone]`
   * Boot into Desktop with automatic login

 ## Automatic setup